-(b) If one or both spouses is alleged to lack legal capacity, a statement that the spouse has a conservator or a statement of the facts upon which the allegation is based.
+(b) If one or both spouses is alleged to lack legal capacity for the proposed transaction, a statement that the spouse has a conservator or a statement of the facts upon which the allegation is based.

-(c) If there is a conservator of a spouse, the name of the conservator, the county in which the conservatorship proceeding is pending, and the court number of the proceeding.
+(c) If there is a conservator of a spouse, the name and address of the conservator, the county in which the conservatorship proceeding is pending, and the court number of the proceeding.

-(d) If a spouse alleged to lack legal capacity is a patient in or on leave of absence from a state institution under the jurisdiction of the State Department of Mental Health or the State Department of Developmental Services, the name of the institution.
+(d) If a spouse alleged to lack legal capacity for the proposed transaction is a patient in or on leave of absence from a state institution under the jurisdiction of the State Department of Mental Health or the State Department of Developmental Services, the name and address of the institution.

-(e) The names and addresses of the adult relatives within the second degree of each spouse alleged to lack legal capacity, if known to the petitioner.
+(e) The names and addresses of the adult relatives within the second degree of each spouse alleged to lack legal capacity for the proposed transaction, if known to the petitioner.

-(f) A sufficient legal description of the property that is the subject of the transaction.
+(f) A sufficient description of the property that is the subject of the proposed transaction.